Ask anyone who's been ordered to pay spousal support how they feel about having to write a check to their former spouse

 Simply put, a buyout (sometimes called lump sum alimony or spousal support buyout or spousal maintenance buyout) is the payment of alimony or its equivalent in one lump sum payment, rather than through limited duration or permanent periodic alimony payments made over the course of a designated time frame.

 This can be done in the form of a cash lump sum payment, where the payor writes one check for the entire amount of spousal support he or she will owe to the dependent spouse, or it can be done through marital property division (also referred to as equitable distribution or community property division depending on where you live).

-When it’s the latter, one party basically agrees to give up a portion of the assets they’re entitled to during the property division to the other spouse in lieu of paying alimony.
+When it’s the latter, one party basically agrees to give up an additional portion of the assets during the property division to the other spouse, in lieu of paying alimony.

 There are a few things you need to understand about the challenges of determining lump sum alimony:

 Since today’s value of a lump sum alimony buyout will be less than the total of the periodic alimony payments, how can you make sure the award amount you agree on is fair?

 How do you and your spouse determine the discount rate used to calculate the present value of the alimony buyout?
 Especially when the two of you have different tolerances for risk?

 Unlike periodic payments that can be suspended or terminated upon cohabitation or remarriage by the recipient spouse, how would that be addressed in the case of an alimony buyout award?

 What happens if you want to convert periodic alimony payments to a lump sum alimony payment in the future?
 Can you do that?
 And if so, how would that work?

 There's more than meets the eye when it comes to calculating a lump sum alimony buyout payment and it isn’t as straightforward as it may seem.
 This is far too complicated an issue to attempt on your own.